Bassitt History, Family Crest & Coats of Arms

-England soon after Norman Conquest of England in 1066.
+The proud Norman name of Bassitt was developed in England soon after Norman Conquest of England in 1066.
 It was name for a person of small stature having derived from the Old English word bas, meaning of low stature.
-CITATION[CLOSE]

 Early Origins of the Bassitt family